Employees + Social Media Marketing

 It will go a long way in not only keeping employees active in social media marketing.

 And it will also encourage other employees who may have been reluctant previously to join their socially active colleagues.

 While gamification will typically refer to mobile apps and games, it also becomes a valuable option for businesses looking to increase employee engagement.

-Yet, this concept can be applied to getting more employees involved in social media marketing as well by incentivizing participation.
+The same concept can be applied to getting more employees involved in social media marketing as well by incentivizing participation.